Alex509/meteor-webpack/packages/webpack/README.md

+# WARNING: This project is no longer in active maintenance.
+If you would like to maintain it, contact me at benoit@thereactivestack.com

 # webpack:webpack by <a href="https://thereactivestack.com">The Reactive Stack</a>
 Seamlessly integrate Webpack to improve Meteor build system<br />
 **Compatible with Meteor 1.2 and 1.3**